 The tax laws and regulations in the PRC may be expected to change and develop as the PRC's economy changes and develops.
 Consequently, there may be less authoritative guidance to assist in planning and less uniform application of the tax laws and regulations in comparison to more developed markets.
 In addition, any new tax laws and regulations and any new interpretations may be applied retroactively.
-The application and enforcement of PRC tax rules could have a significant adverse effect on the Company and its investors, particularly in relation to capital gains withholding tax imposed upon nonresidents.
+The application and enforcement of PRC tax rules could have a significant adverse effect on the Company and its investors, particularly in relation to capital gains withholding tax imposed upon non-residents.
 The Company does not currently intend to make any accounting provisions for these tax uncertainties.

 Similarly, the tax regime in India has been subject to development and uncertainty.
-Investors' attention is particularly drawn to the section headed "The Subsidiary, Risk Considerations - India Fund" in Appendix C of this Prospectus.
+Investors' attention is particularly drawn to the section headed "Taxation of the Subsidiary and the India Fund" in Appendix C of this Prospectus.